NIHR4/MAZE/README.md

 # MAZE
 Memory AntiviruZ Evasion

-This library is designed to help you  avoid AV false positives by dynamically resolving the address of your desired function.
+This library is designed to help you  avoid antivirus software false positives by dynamically resolving the address(ess) of your desired function(s).
-As of everything there is potential for misuse
+As of everything there is potential for misuse, do not abuse it for bad purpose that would be bad ;) (if you get it, you get it)

 ## Usage
 ### Step 1